DeSales University's Title IX Policy

 Campus Crime Alerts.
 Timely warning notices are communicated via email and text message to the campus community whenever certain sexual offenses, or other serious crimes that create an imminent threat to the community, are reported.
 These alerts comply with the requirements of the Clery Act.
 (See Section X, The Clery Act, below.)

-Bystander Intervention.
+Bystander / “Upstander” Intervention.
 A bystander is someone other than the victim who is present when an act of sex discrimination is occurring or when a situation takes place in which a reasonable person feels as though some protective action is required to prevent a person from being the victim of a sexual assault or other sex discrimination.
-Bystanders, if active, can prevent harm or intervene before a situation gets worse.
-Examples of active bystander intervention include: not leaving an intoxicated person in a bar/party alone; walking a classmate to his/her car after class; calling police when a potentially violent or abusive situation is unfolding; not leaving an unconscious person alone by staying with the person and alerting the University Police, emergency medical services (EMS) or a Resident Advisor (RA); intervening when someone is being belittled, degraded or emotionally abused; escorting an apparent potential victim from an apparent potential abuser; and contacting others for help in uncomfortable or dangerous situation by alerting the University Police, staff at the Counseling Center, an RA or the Dean of Students.
+Bystanders, through a series of active strategies can be “Upstanders”, and can prevent harm or intervene before a situation gets worse.
+Examples of ”Upstander” interventions include: not leaving an intoxicated person in a bar/party alone; walking a classmate to his/her car after class; calling police when a potentially violent or abusive situation is unfolding; not leaving an unconscious person alone by staying with the person and alerting the University Police, emergency medical services (EMS) or a Resident Advisor (RA); intervening directly or indirectly when someone else is being belittled, degraded or emotionally abused; escorting an apparent potential victim from an apparent potential abuser; and contacting others for help in any uncomfortable or dangerous situation by alerting the University Police, staff at the Counseling Center, an RA or the Dean of Students.

 The Clery Act requires institutions to report specified on-campus crimes, including crimes on public property within or immediately adjacent to the campus, that were reported to local police agencies or to any official of the University with significant responsibility for student and campus activities.
 The crimes reported are then included in the University’s federal- and state-mandated Annual Security Report which is distributed each year.
 Copies of the annual campus security report are made available by the University Police located in the Lawless Center on campus and on the internet at www.desales.edu/securityreport.